ng91/SiNGTool/README.md

 ## What i have done so far
 1. Conceptional works - just made a block diagram with components of project
+2. Swapped FT4232 to FT601Q - to make PC - FPGA interface FASTER!

 ## But how does it work?
 SiNGTool can work both with PC or standalone using embedded display.

 It can pipe RF samples from ADC to PC, or from PC to DAC,
-using a high-speed FT4232HL usb bridge interface.
+using a USB 3.0 bridge interface.

 There is a portable mode, where You can watch waveforms/spectrums
 on the display, and generate Your own on the go!
 All You need will be headphones,and microphone with PTT button.

-FPGA can be configurated also over FT4232HL
+FPGA can be configurated also over FT601Q
 by bitbanging the configuration pins.